See some of the rarest airplanes, vehicles and military collections in the United States

 The Estrella Warbirds Museum and Woodland Auto Display is one of the fastest growing nonprofit museums in Central California and a “must-visit” for airplane, vehicle, and military memorabilia fans.
 Bring the family and plan on spending most of the day.
 The grounds and buildings cover more than 10 acres!

 Estrella Warbirds Museum is a 501 (c) 3 nonprofit, dedicated to restoring and preserving military aircraft, vehicles and memorabilia and to honoring those who flew, drove and worked on them and to helping future generations understand that the American way of life does not come without sacrifice.

 Estrella Warbirds Museum and Woodland Auto Display, located at 4251 Dry Creek Road in Paso Robles, is open Thursday – Sunday, 10 a.m.-4 p.m., some Mondays for major federal holidays.
 Call to verify Monday and holiday hours.
-For tickets and more information about the May 10 dinner/dance and May 11 car show and swap meet, the exhibits, events, and hours visit www.ewarbirds.org, or call (805) 238-9317.
+For tickets to events and more information exhibits and hours, visit www.ewarbirds.org, or call (805) 238-9317.